-The healthcare industry is notorious for handling piles upon piles of files and documents daily, from health records to prescriptions and health insurance claims.
-Even in such a highly digital era where electronic health records exist, many practices could not do away with physical copies.
+The healthcare industry is notorious for handling piles upon piles of files and documents daily, from health records to faxing a prescription to a hospital and health insurance claims.
+Even in a highly digital era where electronic health records exist, many practices could not do away with physical copies.

 So a big question looms: Is going paperless even possible in the health sector?
 The simple answer is yes.
-However, it takes a lot of work and time to transition into a digital environment fully.
+However, it takes a lot of work and time to fully transition into a digital environment.
 This article will guide you through some simple steps you can take to start your paperless journey in your practice.

 Table of Contents:

 - Why does the health sector need to go paperless?